How to eat 4/9 of a pizza: The Problem

 \section{The Problem}

 Alice and Bob share a pizza.
 The pizza is sliced by cuts from the middle to the crust.
 There may be any number of pieces which may be of various sizes.
-To eat the pizza Alice and Bob have to stick to the following politeness protocol: \begin{enumerate} \item They pick pieces in an alternating fashion; \item Alice starts by eating any piece of the pizza; \item Afterwards only pieces adjacent to already eaten pieces may be picked. \end{enumerate} This means that in each round (except the first and the last one) Alice and Bob have two available pieces from which to pick.
+To eat the pizza Alice and Bob have to stick to the following politeness protocol: \begin{enumerate} \item They pick pieces in an alternating fashion; \item Alice starts by eating any piece of the pizza; \item Afterwards only pieces adjacent to already-eaten pieces may be picked. \end{enumerate} This means that on each turn (except the first and the last) a player has two available pieces from which to pick.

 This paper deals with the following question: How should Alice pick her pieces to eat a big portion of the pizza?
 We develop a strategy for her that guarantees her at least $\frac{4}{9}$ of the whole pizza.
 The strategy works for every possible cutting of the pizza and for every possible behavior of Bob.
 The ratio $\frac{4}{9}$ is best possible; examples where Alice cannot eat more of the pizza were previously known \cite{Win}.